gpylypchuk/Cross-Chain-Arbitrage/README.md

 - **Runs continuously** in a loop, polling every 10 seconds.
 - **Executes the full round-trip** (mocked or real, depending on `LIVE_MODE`) when profit exceeds a configurable threshold.
 - **Starts with ~$10 USDC** on Avalanche.
-- **Logs all steps**: pool prices, token order, swap/bridge details, net profit/loss, and all costs.
+- **Logs all steps**: pool prices, token order, swap/bridge details, net profit/loss, and all costs, with clear formatting and token context.
 - **Persistent logging**: All arbitrage attempts and executions are logged to `arb-bot.log` with timestamps.
-- **Configurable profit threshold**: Set as a constant; can be set low to force end-to-end simulation.
+- **Configurable profit threshold**: Set as a constant or environment variable; can be set low to force end-to-end simulation.
 - **Bridging logic**: Uses CCIP for USDC and Stargate for USDT (see below).
-- **Switch between dry-run and real execution**: Use the `LIVE_MODE` constant in the code.
+- **Switch between dry-run and real execution**: Use the `LIVE_MODE` constant or environment variable.

 ## 🔁 Bridging Logic